 Where is the Magnificent Mile?

 What street is the Magnificent Mile?
-In Chicago, Lake Michigan is a defining feature of the city’s aesthetic, and an appealing frame for its landmark-packed skyline.
+In Chicago, Lake Michigan is a defining feature of the city’s aesthetic and an appealing frame for its landmark-packed skyline.
 So it’s only fitting that the Magnificent Mile is actually a section of Michigan Avenue!
 In fact, the Mag Mile is the most spectacular part of Chicago’s most upscale avenue.
-In this 13-block span, you’ll find more than 460 stores, 275 restaurants, 60 hotels, and lots more.
-If you’re here for a truly immersive Chicago experience, try walking the Mag Mile’s busy streets while you glance up at the historic buildings and public art that give Chicago so much of its unique character.

-Keep your eyes open for the following Chicago landmarks as you navigate the crowds, excitement, and live jazz you’ll always find in this Chicago neighborhood if the weather is kind — or kind enough:
+Keep your eyes open for the following Chicago landmarks as you navigate the crowds, excitement, and live jazz of the Mag Mile:

-See All of Chicago from the Willis Tower Skydeck!
+See More of Chicago from the Willis Tower Skydeck!

 Can’t decide what to see first?
-Consider taking a stroll along the Chicago Riverwalk as well, or you can see what Chicago has to offer all at once from 109 storeys up!
-From here, you can fully appreciate another Chicago design feat — its one-of-a-kind grid system.
+Consider taking a stroll along the Chicago Riverwalk as well, or you can see what Chicago has to offer all at once from 109 stories up!
+From here, you can fully appreciate another Chicago design feat: its one-of-a-kind grid system.
 Check out our dining options and group visits!